 This is a free and confidential service.
 All local poison control centers in the United States use this national number.
 You should call if you have any questions about poisoning or poison prevention.
 It does NOT need to be an emergency.
 You can call for any reason, 24 hours a day, 7 days a week.

 The health care provider will measure and monitor your vital signs, including temperature, pulse, breathing rate, and blood pressure.
-Symptoms will be treated as appropriate.
+Symptoms will be treated.
 You may receive:

-In more serious reactions, x-rays and EKG (electrocardiogram, or heart tracing) may be necessary.
+In more serious reactions, intravenous fluids (fluids through a vein), x-rays, and EKG (electrocardiogram or heart tracing) may be necessary.

 Steen CJ, Schwartz RA.
 Arthropod bites and stings.
 In: Wolff K, Goldsmith LA, Katz SI, et al., eds.
 Fitzpatrick's Dermatology in General Medicine.
 7th ed.
 New York, NY: McGraw-Hill; 2008:chap 210.

-Updated by: Jacob L. Heller, MD, MHA, Emergency Medicine, Virginia Mason Medical Center, Seattle, Washington.
-Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, and the A.D.A.M.
+Updated by: Jacob L. Heller, MD, MHA, Emergency Medicine, Virginia Mason Medical Center, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.